hglee/GenesysZu3EGFpgaExample/PCAMPetaLinux/README.md

 ## TODO

-### YUV420, YUV422 output for terminal

-When output is set to YUV420 or YUV422 at the end, a `Stream Buffer Full` error occurs.

 ### Different resolution

-* 2592x1944 (RAW8) : Problem with only white screen being captured.
+* 2592x1944 (RAW8, YUV422) : Problem with only white screen being captured for RAW8, YUV422.
 Only the test pattern was captured normally.
-* 1920x1080 (RAW8) : Problem with only abnormal screen being captured.
+* 1920x1080 (RAW8, YUV422) : Problem with only abnormal screen being captured for RAW8.
+Problem with only gray screen being captured for YUV422.
 Only the test pattern was captured normally.

 ### Capture image quality

+* 1280x720 (RAW8, YUV422) : Especially poor image quality at 1280x720.